tejanarra/Task-Manager/README.md

-Apologies for the misunderstanding!
-Below is the **README.md** content, which you can use directly for your project.

----

 # Task Management App

 A full-stack task management application built with **React** for the frontend, **Express** for the backend, and **PostgreSQL** for database management.
 This application allows users to manage tasks with features like creating, updating, deleting, and marking tasks as completed.
 It also uses **JWT (JSON Web Tokens)** for user authentication.